 Students undergoing IIP need to do a final project presentation at the internship site with their academic supervisor. .

 Students will be paid a minimum amount of S$1,200/- per month.
 Organisations are exempted from making CPF contributions.

 Students are strongly encouraged to purchase their own insurance policy before going for their industrial attachment.

 Disclaimer of Liability

-The School will not be held liable or responsible for any change to properties and/or injuries suffered during attachment.
+The School will not be held liable or responsible for any damage to properties and/or injuries suffered during attachment.

 Student enquiries may be directed to email@example.com.